munergenis/react-component-library/README.md

-# React + Vite
+# React Components Library

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+Project from Scrimba.
+Build using React + Tailwind.
+Bundled with Vite.

+This project pretends to be a practical way to consolidate advanced topics learned in the Advanced React Module of the Front end developer Career of Scrimba Platform.
+Concepts like state, side effects, and hooks are used in this project using React native hooks and Custom hooks.